segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-conversions-api/index.md

 ### PII Hashing

-Segment will hash the following fields using a SHA-256 hash:
+Segment creates a SHA-256 hash of the following fields:
 - External ID
 - Email
 - Phone